Take the Housing Challenge!

 Thank You for Your Support

-By accepting the Partners in Housing Housing Challenge in 2016 your parish, church, foundation, corporation, or other organizations will be acknowledged at our Donor Appreciation Picnic during summer 2017 at the beautiful Myron Stratton home and on the Partners in Housing website.
-Thank you for considering the Housing Challenge as a parish project.
+By accepting the Partners in Housing Housing Challenge in 2018 your parish, church, foundation, corporation, or other organizations will be acknowledged on the Partners in Housing website, in our newsletter and on social channels.
+Thank you for considering the Housing Challenge as a community project.

 For more information on participating in the Housing Challenge: